SilentAlice/silentalice.github.io/source/_posts/2017-07-18-linux-on-hikey960.markdown

 ### Replace boot and kernel image

 You may found that `uefi.img` from rpb linux will read configuration from `system partition/boot/grub/grub.cfg`.
-So, just mount this debian image and replace `root` dir with the one from `rpb`.
+So, just mount this debian image and replace `boot` dir with the one from `rpb`.

 Then you need new linux kernel image and dtb.
 Compile it from [source][21].
 (The hieky960-v4.9 branch in this tree)